lioliveiraz/VUE__gradDashboard/README.md

 ## 4. Assets

 - Logos, svgs and other images are in `/assets`
+- The stylesheets are in `/assets/`
 - The favicon is in `/static`

 ## 5. Component Hierarchy
-In the helper folder, you will find the authentication helpers, and there is used JWT and bycript.

   >Everything that has to be reutilized has to become a component.

-The component folder is separated by:
+### The component folder is separated by:
 <ul>
 <li>Courses: Here, you place the components which are used to administrate the courses.
 It can be a course table, a course form or a common page to display courses</li>
 <li>Footer</li>